peer-base/peer-pad/docs/ARCHITECTURE.md

          │                           │
          │        ┌─────────┐        │
          │        │         │        │
-         │        │ Peerpad │        │
+         │        │ PeerPad │        │
          └───────▶│  Node   │◀───────┘
                   │         │
                   └─────────┘

-Peerpad nodes are self-contained, they live in a browser and don't need any other type of node to go about their business.
+PeerPad nodes are self-contained, they live in a browser and don't need any other type of node to go about their business.
 They connect to each other without any intermediary, exchanging messages directly in peer-to-peer style.

 A peerpad node runs solely on a modern browser.
 It uses some of the available transports and abstractions provided by IPFS to connect the participating nodes, allowing nodes to watch or even collaborate between them by exchanging messages.

-Peerpad also leverages IPFS file storage to be able to make snapshots of a document available.
+PeerPad also leverages IPFS file storage to be able to make snapshots of a document available.

                              ┌────────────────────────────────────────────────────────────────────┐
-                             │Peerpad Document                                                    │
+                             │PeerPad Document                                                    │
                              │  ┌──────────────┐┌──────────┐┌───────────┐┌────────────┐           │
                              │  │document name ││ read key ││write key ?││credential ?│           │
                              │  └──────────────┘└──────────┘└───────────┘└────────────┘           │